sourcegraph/handbook/content/departments/marketing/content/creating_blog_posts.md

 - The `description` field is optional and only needed if you want to craft the description for your post on the blog the index page.
 - The `authorUrl` field is optional but recommended.
-- The `tags` field should be left as `blog` until we incorporate filtering posts va tags.
+- The `tags` field should be left as `blog` until we incorporate filtering posts via tags.
 - The `publishDate` field must be in the exact format above.
 Don't worry about the time, just change the date.
 - As long as `published` is true, your post will be visible, even if the value of `publishDate` is set in the future.
 - The `canonical` field is optional and only required to override the canonical link.
 Important for cross-posting blogs from personal blogs or published news sites.
 By default, set to `https://about.sourcegraph.com/blog/the-blog-slug`.